What the Scientists Say About Recharge through Playas

 Playa experts agree that playas recharge the aquifer at the rates described in the 2009 USGS Circular: Recharge Rates and Chemistry Beneath Playas Literature Review (USGS recharge report; http://pubs.usgs.gov/circ/1333/), which gathered and reviewed all the scientific literature about recharge to the High Plains Aquifer.

 As described in the report, recharge rates beneath playas vary considerably — from almost nothing to 10 inches per year.
 According to the scientists at the Playa Recharge Summit, an average of three inches per year can be used to estimate recharge through playas across the region.
 That’s three inches of water the size of the playa moving toward the aquifer each year.
 While this may not seem like much, the recharge rate through playas is 10 to 100 times more than in upland areas.
 And when you do the math, it adds up to quite a lot.
-For example, a one-acre playa sends one acre-foot, or 325,841 gallons, every four years toward the aquifer.
+For instance, a four-acre playa, which is a very small one, sends an acre-foot of water toward the aquifer each year.
+That’s 325,851 gallons of water, more than enough to supply a couple of families for a year.

 As the USGS recharge report indicates, recharge rates vary based on a number of factors including depth to aquifer, soil type, amount of soil saturation, evaporation and transpiration.
 Recharge rates also vary during the playa wet/dry cycle.
 According to the USGS report, most of the recharge happens when the soils are dry and have formed large cracks.
 Water runs off the landscape and into the cracks, eventually making its way to the aquifer.
 Then when soils become saturated and the cracks seal, recharge continues to happen through the clay soils at at the edge of the playa where the clay soils meet the upland soils.
 Recharge during this time happens at a much lower rate.